faceyspacey/redux-first-router-boilerplate/README.md

 - [***server/render.js***](./server/render.js) - *(super simple thanks to [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks) from our ***"Universal"*** product line)*
 - [***server/configureStore.js***](./server/configureStore.js) - ***(observe how the matched route's thunk is awaited on)***

+## Warning about Unicode

+It's worth checking your JSON for unicode, especially if you are constantly seeing red screens of death after refreshing the browser.
+Unicode will break the initial state object loaded into the dom by the server rendering.